GSA/sinwebapp/docs/DEVELOPMENT.md

 You will then need to store these credentials on the CircleCi pipeline environment in variables named <b>CF_/CLOUD_SPACE_GOES_HERE/_USERNAME</b> and <b>CF_/CLOUD_SPACE_GOES_HERE/_PASSWORD</b> respectively.

+<b>Note: the current application has already been configured for CircleCi</b>

 In the future, the pipeline will include other branches and also test the application before deployment.

 ### Manual : <i>cf cli</i>